FilipLangr/evolve-atari/README.md

 ## Testing

-To test your trained program, call:
+You can directly test provided trained `pickles/evolved_player.pickle` player or test your own trained program:

 `python3.7 atari_test.py [PATH_TO_PICKLE] [TIMESTEPS] [time.sleep(ARG)]`

 where `[PATH_TO_PICKLE]` is path to saved program (stored during training in `pickles/` folder by default).
 Optional argument `[TIMESTEPS]` specify the maximal length of the game (positive integer), if not provided, game is played to the end.
-Another optional argument `[time.sleep(ARG)]` specifies the time sleep between every TIMESTEP, if not provided, sleep is not called.
+Another optional argument `[time.sleep(ARG)]` specifies the time sleep between every TIMESTEP (to slow the game down), if not provided, sleep is not called.

 Files with `cartpole_` prefix show our CGP framework on a simple CartPole example.